 So, for women with a 26- to 32-day menstrual cycle, days 8 through 19 represent “fertile” days.
 Pregnancy is considered unlikely if intercourse occurs on other days.
-Thus women can avoid pregnancy by avoiding intercourse on fertile days (or using other forms of protection like condoms on those days).
+Thus, women can prevent pregnancy by avoiding intercourse on fertile days (or using other forms of protection like condoms during that time).

-Natural family planning costs nothing and has no side effects.
-For women who are practicing Catholics, it is the only form of contraception sanctioned by the Church.
-Unfortunately, however, natural family planning methods have a relatively high rate of failure.
-They also require a significant commitment by women to track their cycle and/or symptoms on a daily basis.
+Unfortunately, natural family planning methods have a relatively high rate of failure.
+They also require a significant commitment by women to track their cycles and/or symptoms daily.

-Emergency contraception can help prevent pregnancy after unprotected intercourse.
+Emergency contraception can help prevent pregnancy after unprotected intercourse and also after contraceptive failure.
 Several forms of emergency contraception are available, including:

-- Emergency IUD insertion: Insertion of an IUD a few days after unprotected intercourse can prevent pregnancy.
+- Emergency IUD insertion: Insertion of a copper IUD up to 5 after unprotected intercourse.

 Over-the-counter emergency contraception is most effective if it is used within 72 hours of unprotected intercourse—the sooner the better: Emergency contraception is about 95% effective in preventing pregnancy if it is used within 24 hours of unprotected intercourse, but the efficacy falls below 90% within a few days.
 Evidence suggests that over-the-counter emergency contraceptives remain fairly effective up to 5 days after unprotected intercourse, even though package labeling indicates that they must be used within 3 days.
-The prescription medication ella is more effective at preventing pregnancy, especially if not used immediately.
-Emergency insertion of an IUD is extremely effective at preventing pregnancy, but it is often difficult to make arrangements to have an IUD inserted within days of unprotected intercourse.
+The prescription medication Ella®is the most effective emergency pill, especially if not used immediately.
+Emergency insertion of an IUD is extremely effective at preventing pregnancy, but it is often difficult to make arrangements to have it inserted within days of unprotected intercourse.

-Emergency contraception can be useful if you have had unprotected intercourse; if you “messed up” with your pills, your patch, or your ring; or if your partner’s condom broke or came off.
+Emergency contraception can be useful if you have had unprotected intercourse; if you “messed up” with your pills, your patch, or your ring; if you missed a dose of your injection; or if your partner’s condom broke or came off.
 It is also useful for women who have been forced to have intercourse against their will.

-Some side effects are common with emergency contraception.
-If high doses of birth control pills are used, nausea and vomiting, breast tenderness, headaches, and dizziness may occur.
-Women who use over-the-counter emergency contraception often have disorganized bleeding for the remainder of their cycle.
+Some common side effects of emergency contraception include nausea and vomiting, breast tenderness, headaches, and dizziness.
+Women may also have disorganized bleeding for the remainder of their cycle.